yuvarajvasam/Kaizen-QBS/README.md

 2. **Select Module**: Choose the module you want to solve
 3. **Select Parts**: Choose which parts (A, B, C) to include
 4. **Generate Solutions**: Click "Generate Solution" to get AI-powered answers
-5. **Export**: Download your solutions in Markdown, HTML, or PDF format
+5. **Export**: Download your solutions in Markdown, HTML, or Print to PDF format

 ## Project Structure